 Score: 46.5 / 50.
 About the scoring…

 A little closed at first but careful addition of water awoke a warming dram of depth and character.
-A very nice whisky indeed… Can’t wait to see where the brand goes in future.
+A very nice whisky indeed and I can’t wait to see where this brand goes in future.

 whiskyreviews.net is an independent blog with no outside support.
 If you enjoy my reviews and would like to make a small contribution to the running of the site, you can make a donation via paypal at the link below.
 Any payments are gratefully received.